List of Frozen characters: Trolls

 The Trolls are creatures that camouflage themselves in the form of rocks, residing in the Valley of the Living Rock.
 When Kristoff brings Anna to them, the Trolls sing "Fixer Upper" in order to get them together.
 They also appear in LEGO Frozen Northern Lights, throwing a big party during Grand Pabbie's absence.
+The trolls also make a cameo appearance in the 2023 short film Once Upon a Studio, appearing in the form of rocks and causing Aladdin to slide on them.

 Grand Pabbie

-Grand Pabbie (voiced by Ciarán Hinds) is the leader of the trolls.
+Grand Pabbie is the leader of the trolls.
 He has magical abilities, which is why King Agnarr went looking for him when Anna was little and was hit on the head by Elsa's powers, which Big Pabbie helped her with, but made Anna forget Elsa's ice powers.
 Years later, after Anna is struck again by Elsa's ice powers, this time in her heart, Grand Pabbie tells her that there is nothing she can do since only an act of true love would save her.

-In Frozen II, Grand Pabbie arrives with the other trolls in the town of Arendelle after suffering an earthquake, telling the protagonists that they will find the answers they are looking for to what happens in the Enchanted Forest, leaving him in the care of Arendelle during their absence.
+In Frozen 2, Grand Pabbie arrives with the other trolls in the town of Arendelle after suffering an earthquake, telling the protagonists that they will find the answers they are looking for to what happens in the Enchanted Forest, leaving him in the care of Arendelle during their absence.

 In LEGO Frozen Northern Lights, the protagonists visit the Valley of the Living Rock to question Grand Pabbie about the disappearance of Arendelle's northern lights, but the trolls tell them that Grand Pabbie headed off on the northern trail, so they start a mission to find him.
 When they do, Pabbie explains that every 500 years, he uses four crystals to refract the northern lights to reign over Arendelle, and they didn't appear on schedule because he only had one, and was waiting for Anna, Kristoff, and Elsa to bring him the other three crystals.

+Grand Pabbie also has a cameo appearance in the 2023 short film Once Upon a Studio, appearing in a line of Walt Disney Animation Studios characters going down the stairs to go outside the studio, and later being part of the group photo with the rest of the characters.

-An alternate version of Grand Pabbie (voiced by John Rhys-Davies) appears in the television series Once Upon a Time in the season 4 episodes "A Tale of Two Sisters", "Family Business", and "The Snow Queen", receiving visits from characters seeking advice.
+An alternate version of Grand Pabbie appears in the television series Once Upon a Time in the season 4 episodes "A Tale of Two Sisters", "Family Business", and "The Snow Queen", receiving visits from characters seeking advice.